-Avoid inhalation of vapour or sanding dust by maintaining adequate ventilation & extraction.
-This is normally achieved by applying in a well-exhausted spray or sanding booth complying with AS 4114.
+Avoid inhalation of vapour or sanding dust by maintaining adequate ventilation and extraction.
+This is normally achieved by applying in a well-exhausted spray or sanding booth complying with AS4114.

 If inhalation risk exists (e.g. spraying) the operator must wear face masks complying with AS1716 and used in accordance with AS1715.

-Selection of Coating
+Selection of coating

-The following table provides some guidelines for coating selection.
+The tables on page 22 and 23 provide some guidelines for coating selection.
 Remember, high quality lacquer will help achieve a high quality result.
 Cheaper finishes usually have lower solids content and take more coats to achieve the same finish.
 You also need to consider the grain of the veneer - open grained veneers may require filling (especially if a gloss finish is desired) or a more flexible lacquer.
 The use of 'thin wet' coats and the addition of solvent can be helpful.